Gyshie/linux/Documentation/crypto/descore-readme.rst

-by adding MORE statements to make the data movement more ``consistent`` instead of simplifying his implementation and cutting down on all data movement (in particular, his use of L1, R1, L2, R2), and it was full of idiotic ``tweaks`` for particular machines which failed to deliver significant speedups but which did obfuscate everything.  so i took the test data from his verification program and rewrote everything else.
+by adding MORE statements to make the data movement more ``consistent`` instead of simplifying his implementation and cutting down on all data movement (in particular, his use of L1, R1, L2, R2), and it was full of idiotic ``tweaks`` for particular machines which failed to deliver significant speedups but which did obfuscate everything.  so I took the test data from his verification program and rewrote everything else.

-a while later i ran across the great crypt(3) package mentioned above. the fact that this guy was computing 2 sboxes per table lookup rather than one (and using a MUCH larger table in the process) emboldened me to do the same - it was a trivial change from which i had been scared away by the larger table size.  in his case he didn't realize you don't need to keep the working data in TWO forms, one for easy use of half the sboxes in indexing, the other for easy use of the other half; instead you can keep it in the form for the first half and use a simple rotate to get the other half.  this means i have (almost) half the data manipulation and half the table size.  in fairness though he might be encoding something particular to crypt(3) in his tables - i didn't check.
+a while later I ran across the great crypt(3) package mentioned above. the fact that this guy was computing 2 sboxes per table lookup rather than one (and using a MUCH larger table in the process) emboldened me to do the same - it was a trivial change from which I had been scared away by the larger table size.  in his case he didn't realize you don't need to keep the working data in TWO forms, one for easy use of half the sboxes in indexing, the other for easy use of the other half; instead, you can keep it in the form for the first half and use a simple rotate to get the other half.  this means I have (almost) half the data manipulation and half the table size.  in fairness, though he might be encoding something particular to crypt(3) in his tables - I didn't check.

-i'm glad that i implemented it the way i did, because this C version is portable (the ifdef's are performance enhancements) and it is faster than versions hand-written in assembly for the sparc!
+I'm glad that I implemented it the way I did because this C version is portable (the ifdef's are performance enhancements) and it is faster than versions hand-written in assembly for the sparc!